-In anticipation of the upcoming NBA Draft, Babcock Hoops’ owner and founder, Matt Babcock, faces off against NBA draft analyst, Matt McKay, Jr. as they alternate picks, making their own selections for teams drafting in this year’s lottery.
+In anticipation of the 2019 NBA Draft, NBA Draft Analyst Matt Babcock faces off against former NBA scout Matt McKay, Jr. as they alternate picks, making their own selections for teams drafting in this year’s lottery.

 Matt Babcock: Alright, McKay.
 Here we go!
 To start, let’s flip for the first pick.
 I’ll let you make the call.